Platforms overview

 { gateway: { bind: "lan", port: 1455, auth: { token: "${OPENCLAW_GATEWAY_TOKEN}", }, },}

-If Caddy terminates TLS for the Gateway, configure trusted proxy settings for the exact proxy path rather than disabling auth checks globally.
+If Caddy terminates TLS for the Gateway, configure trusted-proxy settings for the exact proxy path rather than disabling auth checks globally.
 See Trusted proxy auth.

 Verify